 It takes a creative mind and handicraft skills to design and make jewelry, but when it comes to pricing your handmade products, it takes a different sort of skill.

 You need to have a good head for math in balancing overhead, market value, labor and materials costs if you want to price them competitively for sales.

 My research shows that the most popular and proven formula is:

-- For Retail: Cost Price (labor + price of materials) x 2 = Wholesale
+- For wholesale: Cost Price (labor + price of materials) x 2 = Wholesale

-- For Wholesale: Wholesale x 2 = Retail
+- For retail: Wholesale x 2 = Retail

 With this formula, you can have a consistent model to calculate your profit.